ThomasLee94/Endorsement-platform/README.md

 3. Category Page Features:

+    a.
 As a user, I want to see top skills needed in today’s tech companies ( *Pending StackShare API* ).
+    b.
 As a user, I want to see a dropdown of all skill sets that are currently relevant ( *Pending StackShare API* ).
+    c.
 As a user, I want to be able to see a particular skill in more detail if I choose.

-User Cards:
+4. User Cards:
+    a.
 As a user, I want to see person’s name, profile pic, what company they’re working at, what position they hold, and their top skills.

-Back-log:
+5. Back-log:
+    a.
 As a user, I want to be automatically taken to the landing page if I have already logged in.
+    b.
 Weighted endorsement (perhaps through a coin system?).